mrlynn/atlas-vector-search-example/README.md

 ```

 ## Usage

+The script is designed to demonstrate 3 basic modes of operation:
+1. **Load** Load data into the database.
+This mode will load a very simple, very small basic hardware inventory database into your Atlas instance.
+2. **Generate** Generate vector embeddings using one of several transformer models.
+You can choose which model to use for the `generate` mode but remember to use the same model choice for `query` mode.
+3. **Query** Ask a question of the database.
+This question will be encoded using the model of your choice and sent to MongoDB using `$vectorSearch`.

 ### Setting Up
 Before you run the script in any mode, ensure your MongoDB connection string is set in the .env file as `MONGODB_URI`.

 ## Load Mode
 Loads static inventory data into the MongoDB 'inventory' collection.
 This is useful for initially populating the database with sample data.